• Cake

 To take this cake recipe beyond, I paired the Mint Chocolate Cake with Mint Chocolate Chip Buttercream and layers of crumbled Thin Mints in between.
 Holy yum.
 I originally planned on crushing the Thin Mints and adding them straight to the buttercream, but I found that they muddled the color into a weird brownish green hue.
 So instead, I flavored the buttercream with a touch of mint, added a few drops of Americolor Mint Green, and added chopped semi-sweet chocolate chips.
 The added crunch of the crushed Thin Mints along with this Mint Chocolate Chip Buttercream is to die for.

-Mint chocolate chip frosting recipe
+mint chocolate chip frosting for cakes

 To get your hands on a box of Thin Mints, you’ve got a few different options.
 You can use the Girl Scout website to find a booth near you, order directly from a Girl Scout if you know one, or get them on Amazon.
 I do recommend buying them in person, because you can guarantee you are giving to a great cause (funding the Girl Scout program, which empowers young women and teaches them leadership skills) and they’re a little bit cheaper that way too.